Cheesecake Pancakes

 Instructions

-- Whisk together the all-purpose flour, sugar, baking powder, baking soda, and salt in a large bowl.
+- In a large mixing bowl, whisk together the flour, sugar, baking powder, baking soda, and salt until well combined.
+Set aside.

-- In a separate bowl, whisk together the buttermilk, eggs, and vinegar.
-Add the melted butter.
+- In a separate medium bowl, whisk together the buttermilk, eggs, and vinegar.
+Once smooth, slowly whisk in the cooled melted butter.

-- Stir the wet ingredients into the flour mixture until just combined.
-Fold in the cream cheese cubes.
+- Pour the wet ingredients into the bowl with the dry ingredients.
+Stir gently until just combined — it’s okay if the batter is a little lumpy.
+Fold in the frozen cream cheese cubes.

-- Heat a griddle or skillet over medium heat.
-Use the remaining butter to grease the pan.
+- Place a griddle or nonstick skillet over medium heat.
+Once hot, lightly grease the surface with the remaining butter.

 Equipment